NicolaFolchi/SafariSafeQuit/README.md

 # Safari Safe Quit
-After finding myself accidentally quitting Safari with the Command + Q shortcut and having to reset my windows and pages, I decided to create a simple solution using Karabiner.
+After finding myself accidentally quitting Safari with the Command + Q shortcut all the time and having to reset my windows and pages, I decided to create a simple solution using Karabiner.
 Now, Safari will warn the user before quitting.

 ## How to run